makgyver/rectorch/README.md

 # Dev branch

 **rectorch** is developed using a test-driven approach.
-The *master* branch (i.e., the pypi package) is the up-to-date version of the framework where each module has been fully tested.
+The *master* branch (i.e., the pypi release) is the up-to-date version of the framework where each module has been fully tested.
 However, new untested or under development features are available in the *dev* branch.
-The *dev* version of **rectorch** can be used by cloning the branch
+The *dev* version of **rectorch** can be used by cloning the branch.

 ```
 git clone -b dev https://github.com/makgyver/rectorch.git